 - Update your resume and cover letter.

-Remember that we always have available job offers.
+Remember that we always have available career opportunities!
 Apply for Job Duck HERE.